Investigating the efficiency of marginalising over discrete parameters in Bayesian computations: Results

 The time per minimum effective sample measures the overall efficiency of each method.
 It is clear from \autoref{fig:two-component-result} and \autoref{fig:three-component-result} that \emph{stan} usually outperformed all other models.
 Of the unrestricted JAGS models (i.e.\ all except \emph{jags-full-restricted}), \emph{jags-full} tended to outperform slightly when the (maximal) distance between components was large.
 When the (maximal) distance between components was small, the difference between \emph{jags-full}, \emph{jags-marg-inbuilt} and \emph{jags-marg} was minor.
 The restricted model, \emph{jags-full-restricted}, was consistently the worst performer across all scenarios.

-Considering computation time and minimum effective sample size separately, although \emph{stan}'s computation time was often comparable to those of the JAGS models, it had the highest minimum effective sample size in almost all cases, typically allowing it to be the most efficient overall.
+Considering computation time and minimum effective sample size separately, although \emph{stan}'s computation time was often higher than (in the two-component case) or comparable (in the three-component case) to those of the JAGS models, it had the highest minimum effective sample size in all cases, typically allowing it to be the most efficient overall.
 When the (maximal) distance between components was small, \emph{jags-marg-inbuilt} and \emph{jags-marg}, \emph{jags-full} were significantly faster than \emph{stan} when it comes to computation time (but they typically also had smaller effective sample sizes, thus did not typically outperform \emph{stan} in overall efficiency).

 The realised values of $\hat{R}$ demonstrate that \emph{stan} converges the most consistently across all scenarios, whereas the JAGS models tend to perform inconsistently on many of the datasets.

 The results in \autoref{fig:two-component-log-result} and \autoref{fig:three-component-log-result} suggest that is it `easier' (in the sense that the time per minimum effective sample is lower) to draw posterior samples when using Data~1 and Data~2 for both the two- and three-component Gaussian mixture models than for the other data structures.
 What distinguishes these datasets from the others is that their mixture components are distinct and well-separated (they have the largest distance between components, and in the three-component case the components are equidistant).